marcusoftnet/marcusoftnet.github.io/_posts/2006-10-25-nunit-testing-asynchronous-events.md

 actual call are in turn encapsulated in a layer that is used by the GUI, the "ClientCommand"-layer.

-However when writing tests for these method we ran into <span id="SPELLING_ERROR_2" class="blsp-spelling-corrected">trouble....
+However when writing tests for these method we ran into trouble....
 First the NUnit-framework is not very good at handling events at all, but by using this excellent [article](http://www.peterprovost.org/archive/2005/05/29/3497.aspx) by